Creta5164/Monogame-MSDF-example/README.md

 > - **-svg \<filename.svg\>** &ndash; to load an SVG file. **Note that only the last vector path in the file will be used**.

-Yes, That's why I asked you to select all the objects you want to convert.
+Yes, That's why I told you to select all the objects you want to convert.

 Let's check it.